 - WARNING: Upgrading a Rook cluster is not without risk.
-There may be unexpected issues or obstacles that damage the integrity and health of your storage cluster, including data loss.
+There may be unexpected issues or obstacles that damage the integrity and health of the storage cluster, including data loss.

 - The Rook cluster's storage may be unavailable for short periods during the upgrade process.

-- We recommend that you read this document in full before you undertake a Ceph upgrade.
+- Read this document in full before undertaking a Rook cluster upgrade.

 - Ceph Quincy v17.2.0 or newer

 - Ceph Pacific v16.2.7 or newer